yousefabuz17/CipherEngine/README.md

 decipher.decrypt_file()
 ```

-### Returns
+### Class Engine Return State
-> - **Each method returns a NamedTuple instance, providing a convenient way to handle and pass around the encryption results.**
+- Each method within the `CipherEngine` and `DecipherEngine` classes returns a `NamedTuple` instance, providing a convenient way to handle and pass around the results of cryptographic operations.
-> - **This NamedTuple can be seamlessly utilized with the decryption methods, eliminating the need for manually specifying each attribute during the decryption process.**
+- This NamedTuple (`ciphertuple`) can be seamlessly utilized within the respective classes, eliminating the need for manual specification of each attribute during subsequent cryptographic operations.

 ---